-(the Skrapez river at km 23+117).
 The water quality standard of the river is II class according to the Serbian categorization of watercourses.
-Due to the nature of road rehabilitation works of the watercourses will not be affected by the works through the implementation of good construction management practices.
-There are no sensitive species (fish) in Zapadna Morava and Skrapez River that could be impacted by the project works.
+Due to the nature of road rehabilitation works the watercourse will not be affected by the works through the implementation of good construction management practices.
+There are no sensitive species (fish) in Kubrsnica River that could be impacted by the project works.